sasilver75/obsidian/Fully Sharded Data Parallelism.md

 - During the forward pass, required parameters are gathered from other GPUs.
 - After the backward pass, gradients are reduced across GPUs.
 - Optimizer steps are performed locally on each GPU for *its portion of the parameters*.
-- A'll GPUs run all the units one by one (in parallel) during forward and backward steps by gathering necessary shards of model parameters and other entities from other GPUs.
+- All GPUs run all the units one by one (in parallel) during forward and backward steps by gathering necessary shards of model parameters and other entities from other GPUs.

 This increases the communication required between devices, due to the need to gather parameters and reduce gradients, but uses efficient communication algorithms to minimize this overhead (all-gather and reduce-scatter operations for parameter and gradient communication).